How can you make money with MLM LuLaRoe? Why the sums don’t add up

-Indeed, once you’re in, LuLaRoe apparently encourages you to bulk up your inventory to ‘achieve greater success’.
+Indeed, once you’re in, LuLaRoe apparently encourages you to bulk up your inventory to ‘achieve greater success’ (and was we can see from above, if you want to participate in their bonus system you need to buy a certain amount of stock from LuLaRoe every month to qualify).
 As a result, many consultants have ended up in debt:

 “I was urged to stop paying my bills to invest in more inventory… I was urged to get rid of television.
 I was urged to pawn my vehicle.
 I just had to get on anxiety meds over all of it because I’ve started having panic attacks.”